coreruleset/documentation/content/development/regex_assembly.md

 Processor markers have the following general format: `<marker> <processor name> [<processor arguments>]`.
 For example: `##!> cmdline unix`.
 The arguments depend on the processor and may be empty.

-The following example illustrates the use of the markers.
-Please refer to the following sections for more concrete examples.
+The following example is intentionanlly simple (and meaningless) to illustrates the use of the markers without adding additionally confusing pieces.
+Please refer to the following sections for more concrete and useful examples.

 ```python
 ##!> cmdline unix